 Audiology at Pacific University

-Audiologists provide hearing and balance health care by evaluating, diagnosing, treating, and managing individuals of all ages who have hearing and balance disorders and related problems.
-Treatment and management of hearing loss may involve dispensing hearing aids and other related hearing assistance technology.
-Audiologists work in a variety of settings, including private practice, hospitals, medical centers, multi-specialty outpatient clinics, industry, universities, research labs, military service, hearing conservation programs, government agencies, school systems and more.
+Audiologists enjoy rewarding careers as providers of hearing and balance health care through evaluating, diagnosing, treating, and managing individuals of all ages, from newborns to 100 year plus, who have hearing and balance disorders and related issues.
+Treatment and management of hearing loss may involve programming and dispensing complex amplification technology and other related hearing assistance devices.
+Audiologists work in a variety of settings, including private practice, hospitals, medical facilities, industry, universities, research labs, government and military agencies, school systems, and more.

 Audiology has consistently ranked high on U.S. News & World Report's top career lists in recent years.
 Audiology is a relatively small profession with approximately 13,000 practitioners who must be licensed to practice in all 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.
 By far the most common degree granted for the clinical practice of audiology is the Doctor of Audiology (AuD).
 By 2020, the projected demand for audiologists is projected to increase by 37 percent (U.S. Department of Labor, 2012).

 Pacific University, founded in 1849 in what is now the City of Forest Grove, celebrates a remarkable history and tradition in our acclaimed colleges of Arts & Sciences, Education, Health Professions, and Optometry, and welcomed our newest college, Business, in 2013.
 Today, with multiple campuses in Oregon, the University remains a small place where big ideas are developed through a distinctive combination of learning opportunities, diverse perspectives, and civic engagement.
 Read more about the extraordinary Pacific University community.